Allendale, Northumberland: New Year fire festival

 The town's New Year celebrations involve lighted tar barrels that are carried on the heads of revellers called guisers.
-This tradition dates back so far that it is untraceable.
-It appears to have originated from the lighting of a silver band that were carolling at New Year.
-They were unable to use candles to light their music due to the strong winds, so someone suggested a tar barrel be used.
-Having to move from place to place, it would have been easier to carry the barrels upon the guisers' heads, rather than rolling them.
-There have been claims that it is a pagan festival.
-However, these claims are unfounded.
+This tradition dates back so far that it is untraceable, with definitive evidence only back to the mid-1800s.
+It appears to have originated from the lighting of a silver band that was carolling at New Year.
+They were unable to use candles to light their music because of strong winds, so someone suggested that a tar barrel be used.
+As the band had to move from place to place, it was easier to carry the barrels upon the guisers' heads, rather than rolling them.
+The festival's origins are unclear, with claims for both pagan and Christian roots.

 Governance

-Allendale is in the parliamentary constituency of Hexham, Guy Opperman of the Conservative Party is the Member of Parliament.
+Allendale is in the parliamentary constituency of Hexham, Joe Morris of the Labour Party is the Member of Parliament.

-Prior to Brexit, for the European Parliament its residents voted to elect MEP's for the North East England constituency.
+Until Brexit the residents of Allendale voted to elect MEPs for the North East England constituency of the European Parliament.

-For Local Government purposes it belongs to Northumberland County Council a unitary authority, with Allendale lying in the Tynedale Division.
-Prior to the 2009 structural changes to local government in England it was part of Tynedale Council.

-Allendale has its own Parish Council; Allendale Parish Council.
+For local government purposes Allendale is in the Tynedale Division for elections to Northumberland County Council, a unitary authority.
+Before the 2009 structural changes to local government in England were implemented it was governed by the former Tynedale Council.
+Allendale also has its own parish council.